Smartling/SmartlingHelp/_articles/manage-users/add-and-manage-users-and-agencies.md

 The new user will appear immediately on the Team Page as an invited user.
 When they accept the invitation and complete the registration process, they will become an active user.

-> You cannot edit the role of an existing user.
-If you want to change the role of the user, you should revoke the invitation and send a new one.
+> You cannot edit the role of an existing user, except to switch between Translation Resource and Translation Resource Manager.
+If you want to change the role of the user in any other way, you should revoke the invitation and send a new one.

 ## Edit or delete a user or agency profile